thechnet/une/DOCUMENTATION.md

 ### 2.7 Lists

-Lists can hold number of any kind of data, including lists.
+Lists can hold any number of any kind of data, including lists.
 The items are separated using commas (`,`):

 ```
 [46, 4.6, "string", function(){return}, print, [46]]